felixroos/music-brain/README.md

-# music-brain
+# Patterns in Jazz Harmony
-Analyses harmony and structure of songs.
+This App analyzes the Leadsheets of 1300 Jazz Standards and finds out patterns.

 ## Most used Chords
 ![Most used Chords](./src/assets/chords.png)